ost-cas-fee-adv-22-23/design-system-component-library-thierry-und-simon/README.md

 ![GitHub Issues](https://img.shields.io/github/issues/smartive-education/design-system-component-library-thierry-und-simon)
 ![Github PR](https://img.shields.io/github/issues-pr/smartive-education/design-system-component-library-thierry-und-simon)

-## Deployment

 ## Installation and Usage

-### Package Installation

 This installation guideline assumes, that you have a running React installation with Tailwind and Typescript installed.

-To install the package you need a personal GitHub Access Token.
+To install the package, you need a personal GitHub Access Token.
 Create a `.npmrc` file in the same directory as your `package.json` and add the key and the declaration of the owner of the repo to your project:

 ```
 @smartive-education:registry=https://npm.pkg.github.com